arthurshime3/9357/ReadMe.md

 * Click the following link:
   *  https://github.com/arthurshime3/9357

-* Clone the following Github repo
+* Clone the above Github repo
   * Click the green button on the top right called "Clone or download"
   * Copy the following link by either clicking the clipboard icon or highlighting with cursor and copying (MAC: cmd + C) (WINDOWS: ctrl + C)